 February 2021 Baghsara Relief Ride

 ** We welcome novice riders, slower riders can ride alongside the caravan.
 Riders may choose to finish any segment by riding in our accompanying jeep.
-If you have a member of your party who would like to join the trip but is not a rider, RRI can make provisions for him/her to accompany us in the jeep.
+If you have a member of your party who would like to join the trip but is not a rider, RRI can make provisions for him/her to accompany us in a Camel Cart or an AC SUV Jeep.

 Arrive in Delhi and spend the night at a beautiful boutique hotel, or similar.

 Enjoy the morning at your leisure and the afternoon sightseeing on a guided tour of New Delhi.
 After an early dinner we will depart for the train station where we will board the overnight train to Ladnu.

 We will ride through marvelous sand dunes to our first camp in Kanwalisar.
 Theres is a good possibility of sighting herds of camels, the area is known to have them.
 Be on the lookout for the gamboling baby-camels, which make a very enchanting sight!
 Overnight in tented camp on the outskirts of Kanwalisar.

 Beginning with a morning visit to a school in Kanwalisar to perform our educational program where we will distribute educational materials and sporting equipment to young students.
 After lunch we will distribute livestock to widows and 'below poverty level' individuals in the village of Kanwalisar.
 We shall overnight in the dunes, in our tented camp in Kanwalisar.

 Ride from Kanwalisar to Budhi-Bher.
 Riding through this dune filled area; we may see several Chinkara gazelles and if we're lucky, also come across the Desert Fox.
 This beautiful region is home to the Bishnoi tribe, who are known as conservationists as the preservation of animal and vegetable life is a religion and has been so from the early 15th century.
 We will stay in our tented camps on the outskirts of Budhi-Bher.